DavisPL-Teaching/119/lecture6/README.md

 - HW2 + HW1 makeup + in-class polls due Monday

+  + I'll sync Canvas scores again ahead of Friday's class

 - OH Today, Thu, Fri

+  + I'll also do an office hour on Monday

 Plan:

-- Go over the final + final study guide
+- Go over the final + final study list

-- Quick recap from last time
+- Quick recap and poll

-- Poll

 - Continuing about different notions of time with a code example

 - How time is used in a streaming system and failure cases (time permitting)

+Friday's lecture will be a (very brief) intro to cloud services, Amazon/AWS S3, EC2, Lambda